 Function Keys on a keyboard

 The function keys working completely depend on the design of an Operating System.
-Though we have various Operating Systems, the Windows OS is the most common thing we are using in computers.
+Though we have various Operating Systems, Windows OS is the most common thing we are using in computers.

 In Windows OS, you’ll get security updates every month.
 They improve privacy and security for your data to avoid dangerous data thefts like Ransomware attacks and others.